farizif/terraform-aws-networking/README.md

-# terraform-aws-networking
+# Basic AWS Networking Module
-A networking module that should
+This is a simple AWS networking module that can do several deployment at once:
 1. Create a VPC with a given CIDR block
-2. Allow the user to provide the configuration for multiple subnets:
+2. Allow user to provide following configuration for one or more subnets:
-    2.1 The user should be able to mark a subnet as public or private 2.2 The user should be able to provide CIDR blocks 2.3 The user should be able to provide AWS AZ
+    2.1 Mark subnet as public or private
+    2.2 Input CIDR blocks configuration
+    2.3 Choose AWS AZ accordingly